Dr Michelle Percharde is an epigenetics and stem cell biologist. She carried out her undergraduate degree in Biochemistry

 awarded a CIRM postdoctoral fellowship to carry out her postdoctoral training with Prof. Miguel Ramalho-Santos.
 She moved to Imperial College

-and the MRC London Institute of Medical Sciences (LMS) as a PI and head of the
+and the MRC London Institute of Medical Sciences (LMS) and in May 2019 started the

 Key hobbies outside of work involve biking, trying to create furniture with her husband, scuba diving and baking.

 Sheila completed her PhD at the University of Glasgow before joining the MRC LMS, working first with Ana Pombo and later with David Rueda.
 She specializes in high-resolution microscopy techniques to probe nuclear organization and gene regulation.